verichain-protocol/verichain/docs/MODEL.md

 ### Vision Transformer (ViT)

-The VeriChain model is based on the Vision Transformer architecture, which has proven highly effective for image classification tasks.
+The VeriChain model is based on the Vision Transformer architecture, optimized for deepfake detection with state-of-the-art performance.

 **Key Specifications**:
 - **Input Size**: 224×224 pixels